SixArm/sixarm_ruby_zid/README.md

 ## Database tooling

-To store an XID in a database, one way is using a string field that is 32 characters long.
+To store an ZID in a database, one way is using a string field that is 32 characters long.

 Some databases have specialize fields for 128 bit values, such as PostgreSQL and its UUID extensions.
 PostgreSQL states that a UUID field will accept a string that is lowercase and that omits dashes.
 PostgreSQL does not do any validity-checking on the UUID value.
-Thus it is viable to store an XID in a UUID field.
-Our team has a goal to create a PostgreSQL extension for the XID data type.
+Thus it is viable to store an ZID in a UUID field.
+Our team has a goal to create a PostgreSQL extension for the ZID data type.

 ## Credits